Learning dynamical systems from data: A simple cross-validation perspective, part III: Irregularly-Sampled Time Series: Experiments

 \subsection{Lorenz}

 Our third example is the Lorenz system described by the following system of differential equations:

-with standard parameter values $\sigma = 10 , \ \rho = 28 \ ,\beta = \frac{8}{3}$
+with standard parameter values $\sigma = 10 , \ \rho = 28 \ ,\beta = \frac{8}{3}$.

 Our parameters include a delay embedding of 2, a learning rate $\eta = 0.01$, a prediction horizon $h=20$, a maximum time difference $\alpha = 5$, 5000 points used for training and the 5000 for testing.
-Fig.~\ref{figlorat}, \ref{figlorat2} and \ref{figlorat3} show that (1) not learning the kernel or not including time differences lead to poor reconstructions of the attractor of the Lorenz system even if the time horizon is 1.
+Figures \ref{figlorat}, \ref{Fig:LorenzData3} and \ref{Fig:LorenzData5} show that not learning the kernel or not including time differences leads to poor reconstructions of the attractor of the Lorenz system even if the time horizon is 1, compared to the results of approach (A) shown in Figures \ref{Fig:LorenzData4} and \ref{Fig:LorenzData6}.
 However, as observed in Table \ref{tab:results}, the Euler version of KF leads to satisfying results, close to (but not as good as) the ones obtained with our proposed approach (A).
+In the appendix, we have also included additional experiments in which we have re-run the KF algorithms with different values of $\alpha$, $\eta$, $h$, and training epochs.

-\paragraph{\bf Remark (Real-time learning and Newton basis): } It is possible to include new measurements when approximating the dynamics from data without repeating the learning process.
+\paragraph{\bf Remark: } To include new measurements when approximating the dynamics from data without repeating the learning process, see \cite{bhkfnp}.
 This can be done by working in Newton basis as in \cite{PAZOUKI2011575} (see also section 4 of \cite{santinhaasdonk19}).
-The Newton basis is just another basis for the space spanned by the kernel on the points, i.e., $\mbox{span}\{k(., x_1), ...., k(., x_N)\} = \mbox{span}\{v_1, ..., v_N\}$.
+The Newton basis is just another basis for the space spanned by the kernel on the points, i.e., $\mbox{span}\{K(., x_1), ...., K(., x_N)\} = \mbox{span}\{v_1, ..., v_N\}$.

 The kernel expansion of $f$ writes as $f(x)=\sum_{i=1}^N c_i K(x,x_i) = \sum_{i=1}^N b_i v_i(x)$ with $<v_i, v_j>_H = \delta_{ij}$ (i.e., the basis is orthonormal in the RKHS inner product).

 If we add a new point $x_{N+1}, ..., x_{N+m}$, we'll have corresponding elements $v_{N+1}, ..., v_{N+m}$ of the Newton basis, still orthonormal to the previous ones.
 So we will have a new interpolant $f_{\mbox{new}}(x)=\sum_{i=1}^{N+m} b_i v_i(x)$ that can be rewritten in terms of the old interpolant as